shahabafshar/wordpress-multisite-docker/README.md

 **No additional steps needed!** Your multisite network is ready to use.

+**Note:** You may see warnings about upload directory permissions during installation.
+This is normal and doesn't affect functionality - WordPress will create upload directories as needed.

 ### 📝 Multisite Configuration

 The multisite constants are automatically configured in `wp-config.php`: